A Geometric Classification of the Holomorphic Vertex Operator Algebras of Central Charge 24: Introduction

 \subsection{Acknowledgements}

-The authors thank Tomoyuki Arakawa and Gerald Höhn for valuable discussions.
+The authors thank Tomoyuki Arakawa and Gerald Höhn for valuable discussions, and the referees for their helpful comments.
 Sven Möller was supported by a JSPS \emph{Postdoctoral Fellowship for Research in Japan} and by JSPS Grant-in-Aid KAKENHI 20F40018.
 Nils Scheithauer acknowledges support by the LOEWE research unit \emph{Uniformized Structures in Arithmetic and Geometry} and by the DFG through the CRC \emph{Geometry and Arithmetic of Uniformized Structures}, project number 444845124.